wp-plugins/buffer-my-post/readme.txt

 == Description ==

 Buffer My Posts is a plugin designed to Buffer your older posts to get more traffic.

 This plugin helps you to keeps your old posts alive by posting it to buffer and driving more traffic to them from buffer.
 It also helps you to promote your content.
-You can set time and no of posts to post to drive more traffic.For questions, comments, or feature requests, contact me! <a href="http://www.ajaymatharu.com/">Ajay Matharu</a> you can follow me twitter at <a href="http://twitter.com/matharuajay/">@matharuajay</a>.
+You can set time and no of posts to post to drive more traffic.
+For questions, comments, or feature requests please contact us: <a target="blank" href="http://www.ajaymatharu.com/">Ajay Matharu</a> OR Dejan Markovic  <a target="blank" href="http://dejanmarkovic.com/">Dejan Markovic</a>you can follow us on twitter at <a target="blank" href="http://twitter.com/matharuajay/">@matharuajay</a> & <a target="blank" href="http://twitter.com/dejanmmarkovic/">@dejanmmarkovic</a>.

 For updates follow http://twitter.com/matharuajay.
 If you have anything you can post your comment at <a href="http://www.ajaymatharu.com/buffer-my-post/">Buffer My Post Page.</a>